stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 ### Catch-all Patterns

-Sometimes it is convenient to only match on a subset of the possible values and collect the remaining possibilities in a catch-all clause:
+Sometimes, it is convenient to only match on a subset of the possible values and collect the remaining possibilities in a catch-all clause: